kliao1/kliao1.github.io/index.md

 layout: single
 ---

 Hi there!

-## A bit about myself
+So, A bit about myself!

 ### My Mindset
 - I'm always thinking about how to make life easier on both a micro and macro scale.
 - I chose engineering so that I would have the ability to build custom solutions.
-- I believe everyone should have goals in their life and I've decided on home automation and to improve project management as much of lives can be broken down into a series of projects.
+- I believe everyone should have goals in their life and I've decided on home automation and to improve project management as much of our lives can be broken down into a series of projects.

 ### My professional goals